ashalgar2001/speed_typing_test/README.md

 # speed_typing_test

-This is Speed Typing Test Project in Python
+This is Speed Typing Test made in Python